The Sound

 Children of the Setting Sun presents

-The Sound is a coming-of-age TV drama that follows a group of Indigenous Coast Salish teens as they travel through their ancestral waterways in a traditional canoe.
+A coming-of-age TV drama that follows a group of Indigenous Coast Salish teens as they travel through their ancestral waterways in a traditional canoe.
 Their journey starts as an escape from hurt and trauma, but soon becomes a purposeful route to transformation and self-discovery.

 Starring Stormee Kipp (Prey, Sooyii), Ta’Kaiya Blaney (Kayak to Klemtu, Monkey Beach) and Paul Nutarariaq (The Grizzlies), The Sound harnesses the momentum created by recent successes in Native American film and television, this time bringing Coast Salish cultures to the forefront.